Search This Blog

 That worked on most servers but on some I ran into an error with the CIM.

 So I tried the solution suggested by the error message, which is to run the winrm quickconfig on the remote computer.
-That threw message that the "WinRM service is already running on this machine", so maybe there is a firewall that is blocking it.
+That threw message that the "WinRM service is already running on this machine", so maybe there is GPO, firewall or something else that is blocking it.

 So I decided to go back to the good old faithful WMI for those servers.
 The powershell methods are still interchangeable between CIM and WMI so all it took was to do a global search/ replace for Get-CimInstance / Get-WmiObject.